To Top

 Basically, if a horse is listed at 4-5 and finishes first, you would win $80 with a total payout of $180 for every $100 wagered.
 Using American odds, the moneyline would be listed at -125.

-On the other hand, if you’re betting on Seabiscuit, you’d have to bet $125 to win $100.
+On the other hand, if you’re wagering on Seabiscuit, you’d have to stake $125 to win $100.
 As you can see, the payout is significantly different.

 The reason for that is the favorite – the horse who’s expected to win – will not pay out as much as the underdog, who is not likely to win.